devanilayam/devanilayam_web/content/slokas/en/hanuman/hanuman-chalisa.md

 ---
 lord_id: hanuman
+lord: Hanuman
 sloka_id: hanuman-chalisa
-name: Hanuman
 title: Hanuman Chalisa
-lord: Hanuman
 description: Hanuman Chalisa is a devotional hymn dedicated to Lord Hanuman, composed by Tulsidas.
 It consists of 40 verses praising the virtues and powers of Hanuman.
 lang: en
 tags: [Hanuman Chalisa, Hanuman, Tulsidas, Chalisa]